Schepp/schepp.dev/posts/turning-css-carousels-into-a-theme-switcher.md

 Then I remembered the [Chrome team’s CSS-only carousel work](https://developer.chrome.com/blog/carousels-with-css#add_scroll_buttons_with_scroll-button).

-That proposal introduces pseudo-elements such as **scroll buttons** and **scroll markers** that behave very much like navigation controls - focusable, keyboard-operable, grouped.
+That (Chromium-only) proposal introduces pseudo-elements such as **scroll buttons** and **scroll markers** that behave very much like navigation controls - focusable, keyboard-operable, grouped.
 In other words: interactive UI created entirely by CSS.

 So the question became: